jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/sports/baseball/coronavirus-cardinals.html.html.md

 than two weeks into the truncated M.L.B. season.
 The Marlins have had 20 people, including 18 players, test positive since last Sunday.

-With another Cardinals-Brewers postponement, six teams — comprising 20 percent of the league — have been shut down this weekend for reasons related to the virus.
+With the Cardinals-Brewers postponements, six teams — comprising 20 percent of the league — have been shut down this weekend for reasons related to the virus.
 [The Marlins](https://www.nytimes3xbfgragh.onion/2020/07/28/sports/baseball/marlins-outbreak-mlb-coronavirus.html)